- 1 can (20 ounces) crushed pineapple, undrained

 - Additional chopped macadamia nuts, toasted, optional

 - 1. In a large saucepan, combine the first five ingredients.
 Bring to a boil.
 Reduce heat.
-Simmer, uncovered, for 12-15 minutes or until sauce begins to thicken; set aside.
+Simmer, uncovered, until sauce begins to thicken, 12-15 minutes; set aside.

 - 2. In a large bowl, combine the flour, baking powder, sugar and salt.
 Combine egg yolks, milk and butter; stir into dry ingredients just until combined.
 Stir in pineapple, coconut and nuts.
 Beat egg whites until stiff peaks form; fold into batter (batter will be thick).

-- 3. Preheat waffle iron.
+- 3. Preheat waffle maker.
 Fill and bake according to manufacturer's directions.
 Serve with pineapple sauce and additional nuts if desired.
-Yield: 16 (4-inch) waffles.